pingcap/tidb/.github/pull_request_template.md

 ### Release note <!-- bugfixes or new feature need a release note -->

-- <!-- write release note here, `No release note` if there's no release note -->
+- <!-- Please write a release note here to describe the change you made when it is released to the users of TiDB.
+If your PR doesn't involve any change to TiDB(like test enhancements, RFC proposals...), you can write `No release note`. -->